TTNRT/status-code/content/issues/2023-07-26-us-east-change.md

 As this is not a actual outage, it will be listed as a notice, and then upgraded to a down status.

 Please monitor for more updates regurding this issue.

+---

+## Update

+The server will now be placed offline for the fiber upgrade.
+Yes, this is a bit early, but the network is currently too slow for it to send requests back to back at this time.

+Again, it will be offline until Friday after the fiber upgrade.